crossplane/crossplane/design/design-doc-composition-functions.md

 1. Only the XR.
 This would be the case for newly created XRs whose Composition did not include a `resources` array.
 1. The XR and one or more resources.
 This would be the case if either:
-   1. The XR included both a `resources` array and a `functions` array.
+   1. The Composition included both a `resources` array and a `functions` array.
       In this case the `resources` array is computed first then passed to `functions`.
-   1. This was not a newly created XR, but instead an XR that already had already created its composed resources and was now being updated.
+   1. This was not a newly created XR, but instead an XR that had already created its composed resources and was now being updated.

 In the case of `Container` functions this input and output would correspond to stdin and stdout.
 This may differ for future function implementations; for